Skylake-dev/Notes/Machine Learning/Machine Learning.md

   - search the best function in `H` that minimizes our loss function.

 The size of the hypothesis space depends on the sample that we have --> the larger `H` the more samples we need.
 Also we do not have the true loss function but only the empirical loss function given by the samples that we have --> it's only an approximation of the true loss and can be (very) noisy.
-The more samples we have the more `L` will be close the true loss (is the true loss if we have infinite samples).
+The more samples we have the more `L` will be close the true loss (it is the true loss if we have infinite samples).
 It is not possible to learn complex models with few data --> will lead to overfitting.
 Choosing the right `H` is the most difficult task in supervised learning.

 NOTE: assumption of supervised learning is that the distribution of the dataset is the same of the real world data we will observe, if not we need to take this into account and basically it is like having fewer samples.